Union City, New Jersey: Notable landmarks

 The former Monastery and Church of Saint Michael the Archangel on West Street, once the largest Roman Catholic church in Hudson County, is the one landmark on the National Register of Historic Places in Union City, and one of several locations which have been designated by New Jersey Register of Historic Places.
 It is now known as the Hudson Presbyterian Church.
 In 2002 José Martí Middle School and the southern branch of the Union City Public Library were built on the southern side of the Monastery grounds, on 18th Street.
 They opened in 2004.
 When Union City High School opened in September 2009, the middle school converted to José Martí Freshman Academy to house most of town's ninth graders.
-In 2019 that school converted again to José Martí STEM Academy, in order to expand the city's STEM instructon.
+In 2019 that building was repurposed as José Martí STEM Academy, in order to expand access to instruction in Science, technology, engineering, and mathematics.

 The Park Performing Arts Center was originally built in 1931 by the German congregation the Catholic parish of Holy Family Church (and still owned by the Roman Catholic Archdiocese of Newark) to house their cultural and educational programs Its outstanding feature is the Park Theater which seats 1,400.
 Incorporated in 1983 the non-profit arts center presents works of local, national, and international artists, as well as permanent and rotating exhibitions.

 Union City High School and Athletic Complex opened in September 2009 on the site of the former Roosevelt Stadium, demolished in 2005 to make way for it.
 The sports field is located on the second floor roof of the building, which also houses the Union City Performing Arts Center and a community health center.

 Emerson Middle School, was opened in April 1915 as West Hoboken High School, and was home to the Bulldogs.
 It was renamed Emerson High School for the writer Ralph Waldo Emerson, when the two towns merged.
 Located on New York Avenue at 18th Street, the original building is connected with the gym building, built in the 1980s, by a second story enclosed bridge that runs over New York Avenue.
 The school became the South campus of Union City High School in September 2008, before converting to a middle school in September 2009, with the opening of the new Union City High School proper.
 The mascot of Union City was also changed to the Soaring Eagles.
 Alumni of the school include DJ and music producer Erick Morillo and former Green Bay Packers center Frank Winters.